gabriel-fortin-leblanc/ggames/CONTRIBUTING.md

 ## How to report an issue
 Reporting new [issues](https://github.com/gfl-math-stat-info/ggames/issues)
 when one's discovered is important to improve this project.
-Before reporting one, verify that's not known.
+Before reporting one, verify that it's not known.
 List the issue under the appropriate tab and describe the impact on the project and how to reproduce it.
 Try to evaluate if it's a quick fix.